Framework

 Deploy complete

 Your deploy configuration is saved to src/.observablehq/deploy.json.
-When collaborating on a project, you should commit this file to git so your collaborators don’t have to separately configure deploy.
+When collaborating on an app, you should commit this file to git so your collaborators don’t have to separately configure deploy.

 Self hosting

-Of course, you don’t have to deploy to Observable — Framework projects are simply static sites, so you can host them anywhere!
+Of course, you don’t have to deploy to Observable — Framework apps are simply static sites, so you can host them anywhere!

 npm run build